Motion-Plane-Adaptive Inter Prediction in 360-Degree Video Coding: Motion-Plane-Adaptive Inter Prediction

 \subsubsection{Motion Derivation}

-After the signaling step, the MI is incomplete and needs to be completed in a motion derivation step.
-As shown in Fig.~\ref{fig:inter-prediction-pipeline}, this step entails two cases based on whether a merge mode is applied for the current CU (Merge=1) or the MI is explicitly signaled (Merge=0).
+After the signaling step shaded blue in Fig.~\ref{fig:inter-prediction-pipeline}, the MI is incomplete and needs to be completed in a motion derivation step.
+As such, a CU can either apply a merge mode to take over all MI from a spatially or temporally neighboring CU, or explicitly signal the MI whereby only a motion vector difference (MVD) between the actual motion vector and the selected MVP is transmitted.
+Hence, in both cases, not all MI required for motion compensation is available after signaling, as at least the motion vector needs to be derived regardless of whether a merge mode is applied or not.
+The green box in the bottom row of Fig.~\ref{fig:inter-prediction-pipeline} describes these two cases where the specific algorithm for motion derivation depends on the value of the merge flag.

-If a merge mode is applied (Merge=1), the MI for the current CU is taken over from spatially or temporally neighboring CUs.
-To add support for MPA, the merge candidate information is extended by a flag indicating the used inter prediction technique (classical or MPA) and, in case of MPA, an index indicating the selected motion plane.
+If a merge mode is applied (Merge=1), support for MPA is added by extending the merge candidate information by a flag indicating the used inter prediction technique (classical or MPA) and, in case of MPA, an index indicating the selected motion plane.
 The set of rules for the candidate list derivation remains largely unchanged.
 The only exception are pairwise average merge candidates, where an additional restriction is formulated that requires both averaging candidates to share the same motion plane.

-Due to motion vector prediction, the MI must be completed even if no merge mode is applied (merge=0).
-To add support for MPA and allow to efficiently switch between different motion planes and motion models without losing valuable prediction information from neighboring CUs, MPA-MVP is employed as described in Subsection~\ref{subsec:mpamvp}.
+If the MI is explicitly signaled (Merge=0), support for MPA is added by employing MPA-MVP according to~\eqref{eq:mpa_to_mpa},~\eqref{eq:mpa_to_classic}, and~\eqref{eq:classic_to_mpa} as described in Subsection~\ref{subsec:mpamvp}.
+The adapted motion vector prediction scheme allows to efficiently switch between different motion planes and motion models without losing valuable prediction information from neighboring CUs.
 By translating motion vectors from the motion-plane-adaptive motion model to the translational motion model using~\eqref{eq:mpa_to_classic}, MPA-coded CUs can also be used for the construction of affine MVPs and merge candidates for the affine motion model\cite{Li2018, Zhang2019}.